jorgeandresvasquez/personal-blog/blog_website/source/_posts/managing-IAC-using-terraform-like-rockstar.md

     $ terraform apply
     ```

     For this specific use case we will be using one same AWS account with 2 stages:  staging and production.
-A preferable approach for enterprise environments is to have different AWS accounts, one for each stage or at least 2 of them:  one for production and another one for non-production.
-The rationale in this separation is to have complete isolation between environments to prevent accidents and have separation of roles and permissions for the DevOps teams.
+A preferable approach for enterprise environments is to have different AWS accounts, either one for each stage or at least 2 of them:  one for production and another one for non-production.
+The rationale in this separation is to have complete isolation between environments to prevent accidents and have separation of roles and permissions for the DevOps teams (Again, to reduce the `blast radius` when things to sideways).

-1. Add the following section to the file:  `global/main.tf`

-    ``` yaml
-    terraform {
-    backend "s3" {
-        # Replace this with your bucket name!
-        bucket         = "(YOUR BLOBAL S3 BUCKET NAME)" key            = "global/s3/terraform.tfstate"
-        region         = "us-east-2"

-        # Replace this with your DynamoDB table name!
-        dynamodb_table = "(YOUR DYNAMODB TABLE NAME)"
-        encrypt        = true
-    }
-    }
-    ```
+1. Set the variable names for the global S3 bucket to store the terraform state and the dynamodb table for the locks in the file:  `global/s3/variables.tf`

-1. Move the local state file to a remote backend:
+1. Move the local state file to a remote backend by uncommenting the previously commented lines in the file:  `cloud/terraform/providers/aws/global/main.tf`

+    Then run again:

     ``` bash
-    $ cd global
+    $ cd cloud/terraform/providers/aws/global
     $ terraform init
+    $ terraform apply
     ```
+    At this point you should have a terraform backend state that manages the backend resources where terraform is stored with terraform as well.
+The remote backend is a full blown s3 bucket with encryption at rest and with a dynamoDB table that handles locks to avoid concurrent modifications of the backend state by different users.
+For enterprise use cases it is also highly recommended to enable versioning in case a terraform state file gets corrupted and you want to rollback to a previous version.

 ### Part 2:  Create Environment-specific resources
+For this part we will follow the steps for the Production resources which create a public S3 bucket that is accessible via a Cloudfront distribution using https.
+You are also encouraged to look at the `cloud/terraform/providers/aws/stages/staging/blog-website` folder in my [personal blog github repository](https://github.com/jorgeandresvasquez/personal-blog) if you just wish to create a public static bucket that can be accessible via http.
+Before beginning here is a high-level overview of the different terraform modules and their dependencies:
+{% asset_img JorgePersonalBlogTerraformModulesDependencies.png AWS Personal Blog Architecture %}
+From the image you can see how I have abstracted the modules that are reusable to a terraform modules repository in order to reuse as much code as possible (following the ubiquitous DRY principle!).
+A very good practice is to reuse third party repositories and modules that you trust.
+In my case I have found that the repositories and modules maintained by cloudposse on github to be very mature and as an example in this case I am using a very simple of their modules (https://github.com/cloudposse/terraform-null-label) for overall consistency in my tags.
+You can also notice that the dependencies between the staging and production environment are not exactly the same as for my production environment I am using a CDN but for my staging environment I thought that this was an overkill and decided to only use an S3 public bucket.
+So the steps for the creation of the prod terraform environment are the following:

 1. Purchase a cool domain name for your blogging website.
-This is a manual
+This is a manual process and since for this guide we're using AWS the ideal is to purchase your domain name within AWS from route53.
+There's also the option of transferring the domain registration into route 53.
+More detailed instructions can be found here:
+    - New domain registration in Route53:  https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html
+    - Transferring registration for a domain to Route53: https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-transfer-to-route-53.html

-1. Provision an SSL Certiifcate within AWS using their Certificate Manager service (ACM).
+1. Provision an SSL Certificate within AWS using their Certificate Manager service (ACM).

     In my case I wanted all combinations of access to my blog site to be encrypted, therefore as domain name I used:  `*.thepragmaticloud.com` (www.thepragmaticloud.com, prod.thepragmaticloud.com, etc.).
     Be mindful that if you also wish to support the apex domain (Example:  `thepragmaticloud.com`) you will need to include a separate domain name for this when requesting the certificate.
 (See:  https://docs.aws.amazon.com/acm/latest/userguide/acm-certificate.html)